Dental Health and Pregnancy

 - While the fetus is developing, calcium is taken from the mother’s body.
 As a result, if the mother doesn’t increase her calcium intake accordingly, she ends up having a calcium deficiency.
 This results in weakened teeth.

-- Due to the frequent hormonal changes, women often experience pregnancy gingivitis – a type of gum diseased caused by unbalanced hormones.
+- Due to the frequent hormonal changes, women often experience pregnancy gingivitis – a type of gum disease caused by unbalanced hormones.
 Common symptoms include bleeding or swelling of the gums.

 - Pregnant women sometimes crave various foods, which can affect their teeth.